 2. Float the bag:

-Floating the unopened bag as delivered in an unlit tank for 15-20 minutes will ensure that the water temperature inside the bag is exactly equal to that in your tank.
+Floating the unopened bag as it is delivered in an unlit tank for 10 - 15 minutes will ensure that the water temperature inside the bag is exactly equal to that in your tank.
 Laying the bag down horizontally will ensure that maximum surface area of water is exposed to the remaining pure oxygen in the bag during this time.
 Provided of course that the fish can be comfortable when the bag is in this position.
 Although 10 minutes is regarded as sufficient time to float a bag typically.
 Please keep in mind that I ship all fish in multiple 3-4mm thick bags with a layer of newspaper between the last two bags, so they need the extra few minutes to be brought up to temperature through the multiple layers of thick bags.
-I do not recommend removing the inner bag from the outer bags because in the event that the inner bag is punctured, it may be the 2nd or 3rd bag that is keeping the 1st bag from leaking out entirely.
-Also, if the first bag is punctured and leaking you will then introduce the polluted bagged water into your aquarium.
+Float the bags as they arrive, I do not recommend removing the inner bag from the outer bags because in the event that the inner bag is punctured, it may be the 2nd or 3rd bag that is keeping the 1st bag from leaking out entirely.
+Also, if the first bag is punctured and leaking you may then introduce the polluted bagged water into your aquarium.
 So, it is recommended to float the bags as they arrived.
+After about 15 minutes let the fish loose.

 3. Opening the bag:

 Open the bag by either untying the (latex free) rubber bands or by just carefully cutting the tied part of the bag off.
-Once you have opened the bag the fish is at an even greater risk of poisoning from the newly created toxic environment.
+Once you have opened the bag the fish is at great risk of poisoning from the newly created toxic environment.
 It will be critical to remove the fish from the bagged water and into the new aquarium environment immediately.

-The fish are shipped in new, fresh, clean, temperature-controlled water and the bag is pumped with 100% pure oxygen.
+The fish are shipped in new, fresh, clean, temperature-controlled water, a few ml of a clear 4-part additive is added to the bagged water, and the bag is pumped with 100% pure oxygen.
 However, like all living creatures they use oxygen to breathe and they will produce waste.
 Waste production will occur during transit even from fish that have been allowed time to ‘purge’ before being bagged.
 The living animal in the bag will use the oxygen in the bag to breathe and that will be replaced by C02.
 The waste in the water will produce toxic ammonia.
 Because of this closed environment the C02 is absorbed into the water and will somewhat help for a short time by lowering the pH in the water.
 Lower pH in this closed environment helps keep the ammonia level slightly less toxic.
 However, once you have opened the bag the C02 will be immediately released and will cause a significant spike with the pH of the bagged water which rapidly increases the toxicity of the ammonia that has built up during transit.
 Each of those factors can cause permanent damage or death to the fish within minutes.
 Both simultaneously, can cause near instant death.
+Do not add tank water to the bagged water.
+This can poison and /or permanently damage the fish even at the cellular level.
 It is always best to remove the fish from the unfavorable environment to a stable environment as soon as possible.

 4. Transferring the fish:

-It is not advisable to add any shipping water into your aquarium.
-Although the fish are packed in fresh clean water by this time it is often visibly polluted with fish wastes and may be discolored from the breaking down of wastes that occur while the fish is in transit.
-So, either netting (pre-wet the net with aquarium water) the fish from the bag, scooping the fish by hand out of the bag, or pouring the fish into a pre-wetted net placed over a bucket will allow you to avoid adding shipping water into your aquarium and is the best practice.
+It is not advisable to add any shipping water into your aquarium or add aquarium water to the bags.
+Although the fish are packed in fresh clean water by the time of arrival it is often visibly polluted with fish wastes and may be discolored from the breaking down of wastes that occur while the fish is in transit.
+So, either netting (pre-wet the net with aquarium water) the fish from the bag, scooping the fish by hand out of the bag, or pouring the fish into a pre-wetted net placed over a bucket or sink will allow you to avoid adding shipping water into your aquarium and is the best practice.

-While the newly added fish are transitioning to their new environment, you should take this opportunity to feed the current residents of the tank something that they really enjoy.
+While the newly added fish are transitioning to their new environment they are most vulnerable to harassment from any preexisting residents, you should take this opportunity to feed any current residents of the tank something that they really enjoy.
 While the ‘home court fish’ are busy feeding, their attention will be diverted from the new arrivals that are probably overcoming shipping stress and learning their way around their new home.

 This is often more stressful to see for the new owner than it is for the fish in question.
 This behavior is expected and seems to be the rule rather than the exception.
 During this time, the new residents may be at risk of harassment from any pre-existing residents.
 Do your best to ensure that new fish are not picked on by the current aquarium inhabitants while they ‘come around’ or ‘transition’ in their own time.
 This may take anywhere from an hour or two to overnight.
 Please also keep the aquarium lights off for as long as any fish are still in this transition state.